himanshukj17122000/JavaScript-Animations-Extensions/README.md

   ](https://www.sitepoint.com/how-to-create-the-invisible-pen-effect-in-svg-using-vivus-js/).
 The files created are rocket.html, rocket.css and rocket.js.
 The files with the same name would be overwritten.

 - "Create Scroll Reveal" provides the user with an implementation of [scrollreveal.js](https://github.com/jlmakes/scrollreveal).
 The example can be used to make the navigation bar in web pages.
 The implementation has been taken from [jsbin](https://jsbin.com/fuvusofere/edit?html,css,output).
 The command would creare 2 files- scroll.html and scroll.css.
 If there are files with the same name, they will be overwritten by running this command.

+- "Get Motion Anim" provides the user with an implementation of [Mo.js](https://github.com/mojs/mojs).
+The example can be changed to make shapes that can be animated on the screen.
+The implementation has been taken from [codepen](https://blog.codepen.io/2017/09/22/fun-mo-js/).
+The command would creare 3 files- MoBoxes.html, MoBoxes.css and MoBoxes.js.
+If there are files with the same name, they will be overwritten by running this command.